 Asking for ID

 It is illegal in the UK to sell alcohol to anyone under 18.
-Over 16s are allowed to drink beer with a meal provided they’re with an adult.
-Over 16s can also serve alcohol in restaurants upon the license holders approval.
+Over 16s are allowed to drink beer or wine with a meal provided they’re with an adult.
+Over 16s can also serve alcohol in restaurants upon the licence holder’s approval.

 Step 1.
 In the Back Office, go to Configuration